manuelpuyol/csnow/README.md

 - (6) a link to create a new record that could appear in the search result.

 Click on `Create Tournament`, that should open a modal with a small form to create a brand new tournament!
+You must search again to see the nrew record in this case.

 ### Credits